lindig/lipsum/README.md

         $ lipsum expand echo.c echo.lp > echo.c
         $ cc -o echo echo.c

-## Installation from Opam (is not yet available)
+## Installation from Opam

-I'm currently preparing Lipsum for submission to Opam.
-Once this has happened, installation of Lipsum is easy:
+Lipsum is available via the OCaml package manager Opam:

         $ opam install lipsum

+This will install a binary and the manual page.
+See also below for how to obtain the source code from GitHub.

 ## Resources for Literate Programming